 Wikipedia speaks volumes of each King and their achievements, so I will skip that information and stick to the Temples alone.

-Hoysala Temple Architecture
+Hoysala Temples Architecture

 - Shikara / Vimana - the structure above the sanctum sanctorum

-- Moolavar - primary deity
+- Moolavar - the primary deity

 - Kalasha - the golden conical structures on top of the Vimana